award

 Horseback riding injuries are often caused by the rider falling off the horse, being thrown off the horse, or due to a third party’s carelessness.
 These are the most common injuries that a person can suffer while riding a horse:

-• Has actual knowledge of the risk involved in the conduct or activity;
+• Have actual knowledge of the risk associated with the conduct or activity;

-• Fully appreciates the danger resulting from the risk; and
+• Fully appreciate the danger posed by this risk; and

-• Voluntarily accept that risk, either by expressing verbal or written agreement, or by implication of word and conduct.
+• Voluntarily accept this risk, either through explicit verbal or written agreement or implicitly through their actions and behavior.

 Limitations of Equine Activity Liability in the State of Nevada